Skip to main content

 Expand description

-A Rust implementation of Selection-Sensitive Attribute-Based Key Derivation, providing a novel scheme where cryptographic keys are derived from a collection of attributes, with sensitivity to selection within the collection.
+A pure Rust implementation of Selection-Sensitive Attribute-Based Key Derivation, providing a novel scheme where cryptographic keys are derived from a collection of attributes, with sensitivity to selection within the collection.

 A keyspace consists of: